melanieseltzer/react-components/README.md

 This is my attempt at centralizing some of my most repeated components across all of my various side projects and tinkerings 😁

+_NOTE: This is still a pretty early work in progress!
+Expect bugs and API changes 🐛_

 ## Install

 ```bash